julio641742/extend-panel-menu/README.md

 ## Known Issues
 > This extension may not work properly in some distros
-- Sound Inidicator is known to dissapear, just adjust your volume to recover it (No solution found yet)

 ## Credits
 Settings Menu extracted from [Arc Menu](https://extensions.gnome.org/extension/1228/arc-menu/)